This course can be tailored to your needs for private, onsite delivery at your location.

 - Fixed versus Growth Mindset

-Exercise: Participants consider how their organizations would need to change to truly live the Agile Values and Manifesto.
-Also, following the introduction to Dynamic Thinking we ask participants to consider the opportunities and challenges to applying the concepts to support the development of an Agile / Lean Mindset within an organization.
+Exercise: You will consider how your organization would need to change to truly live the Agile Values and Manifesto.
+Also, following the introduction to Dynamic Thinking we will consider the opportunities and challenges to applying the concepts to support the development of an Agile / Lean Mindset within an organization.

 Part 3: Realigning an Organization for Agility